Deal with 'public' and 'private' access modifiers in JS

 Pros

-• The public code is in safe.
+- The public code is in safe.
 No way to overwrite them.

-• It has support for get, set and static keywords.
+- It has support for

-• Not possible to add/attach additional properties and methods.
+method we can do type check before assignment. - Not possible to add/attach additional properties and methods.

 Cons

-• This is far away from readability.
+- This is far away from readability.

-• It’s difficult to understand.
+- It’s difficult to understand.

-• Every public, read-write property requires a set and a get method.
+- Every public, read-write property requires a

-• The new keyword is not mandatory.
+keyword is not mandatory.

 Demo: